 Systemic inflammation is a persistent state that involves the chronic activation of the immune system.
-Inflammation has been shown to lead to the transformation of normal cells into breast cancer cells through the activation of distorted inflammatory signaling.
-Now a major new study has reported that inflammatory diets are associated with increased breast cancer risk.
+Inflammation has been shown to promote the transformation of normal cells into cancer cells by activating distorted inflammatory signaling.
+Now a new study has reported that inflammatory diets are linked to increased breast cancer risk.

 Causes of inflammation